-It is you and I. We needed to believe that we can create companies that can create those jobs for our children tomorrow.
-Companies are more than about hustling for clients to make money for us today or a shell to be used and discarded when we got what we need today.
+It is you and I. We need to believe that we can create companies that can create those jobs for our children tomorrow.
+Companies are more than about hustling for clients to make money for us today or a shell to be used and discarded when we get what we need today.
 They are meant to create a legacy that makes jobs tomorrow.
 So, do you believe you can do that?

-3 NATIONAL & COMMUNITY DIALOGUES AS FAMILIES Q: what allows industries to grow?
+3 NATIONAL & COMMUNITY DIALOGUES AS FAMILIES Q: What allows industries to grow?